-a.
+- 1. Understand the chronology of railroad development. - a.
 Read the Showalter piece.
-Come to class having developed own chronology .
+Come to class having developed own chronology.
 As you read, list the date of every event marking the progress of the railroads or an obstacle to that progress.
-List also the key person(s) associated with that event and what they did to advance or obstruct the development of the railroad as well as why they did so.
-2. Come to class also being able to describe the different kinds of actions that moved railroads from a concept to a reality-i.e. the difference between having an idea, selling that idea, proving the idea, adopting the idea, institutionalizing the idea, and adapting the idea. a.
+List also the key person(s) associated with that event and what they did to advance or obstruct the development of the railroad as well as why they did so. - 2.
+Come to class also being able to describe the different kinds of actions that moved railroads from a concept to a reality-i.e. the difference between having an idea, selling that idea, proving the idea, adopting the idea, institutionalizing the idea, and adapting the idea. - a.
 Watch "The Railroad Journey and the Industrial Revolution."
 Try to figure out what "Machines make their own laws" might mean.
-Try also to figure out what understanding railroads "as a system" might mean. b.
+Try also to figure out what understanding railroads "as a system" might mean. - b.
 Go back through your chronology.
 Identify point at which "having" the idea of a rail system began and ended.
 Do the same with "selling, proving, adopting, institutionalizing, and adapting."
-Identify also the overlap between these activities as well as which activities were sequential and which were simultaneous? c.
+Identify also the overlap between these activities as well as which activities were sequential and which were simultaneous? - c.
 Look at the people associated with each of these activities.
 List their strengths and weaknesses.
-What characteristics allowed them to succeed or fail?
-3. Be prepared to brief your chronology and the categories within at the start of class.
-4. What exactly does "institutionalization" mean in the military context?
-What are the conditions that allow one to say with confidence that a military has developed a new capability?
-5. Explain, using the railroad example the difference between the rate of technological advance and the rate of human and organizational adaptation.
-Think about this difference and be prepared to explain it in your own wordsusing the railroad example. t 2.
-To be discussed during this lesson or (more likely based on VVIP t) on August 3 (US conventional warfare from 1970s-Today).
-6. Apply the ideas contained in the discussion of railroads to the Army's adoption of digital technologies in the 1990s.
+What characteristics allowed them to succeed or fail? - 3.
+Be prepared to brief your chronology and the categories within at the start of class. - 4.
+What exactly does "institutionalization" mean in the military context?
+What are the conditions that allow one to say with confidence that a military has developed a new capability? - 5.
+Explain, using the railroad example the difference between the rate of technological advance and the rate of human and organizational adaptation.
+Think about this difference and be prepared to explain it in your own words...using the railroad example.

+Part 2.
+To be discussed during this lesson or (more likely based on VVIP visit) on August 3 (US conventional warfare from 1970s-Today).